 There are two State Parks with the same name across the river from each other.
 One is in Minnesota and the other is in Wisconsin.
 I have walked the trail along the river on the Minnesota side in the past.
 I looked across to the other bank and saw people over there and wondered what it was like to be where they were.

-Our winter so far has been unusually mild just like the last few winters.
+Winter 2020-2021 was unusually mild just like the last few winters.
 My memories of my youth are full of long stretches of below zero temperatures and being outside anyway ice skating, building snow forts, and riding on sleds down hills for fun.
 Here we are in February and we have not had many days like this.
 Maybe my memory is not 100% accurate matching those temperatures and those activities, but I am certain we continued normal activities in colder weather than we do now.
 I am showing my age and telling a “back in my day” type story.
 Enough of that.

 Both the Minnesota and the Wisconsin state park have interpretive centers where you can learn more about how glaciers shaped this land long ago.
 The Minnesota side has a roots-and-rocks type trail in the thin stretch of land between the road and the river.
 The Wisconsin side has its entire park between the road and the river which means you do not have to cross a highway to see all of it.
 From the interpretive center you can walk or drive down a winding road to the river.
 It was icy and I was concerned that our minivan would not be able to climb back up again, but it was fine.
 This is Wisconsin’s first state park.
 It has been here since 1900.

 We started our short walk from the parking area by the river.
 There was a section of open water on the river and it was steaming because of the temperature difference of water and air.
 Some large white birds were hanging out on the ice next to the open water.
 They noticed us watching them and started honking.
 My guess is that they were swans, perhaps they were snow geese.